-Automatic transmission fluid turns into a pink milky consistency, like a strawberry milk shake when it mixes with coolant in the radiator well.
-The transmission's cooler is located in the coolest radiator well, after the coolant has flowed through the cooling fins.
-When a leak forms in this cooler, the two liquids mix resulting in pink transmission fluid.
-The engine's coolant will also contain transmission fluid.
+Automatic transmission fluid turns into a pink milky consistency, like a strawberry milkshake, when it mixes with coolant in the radiator well.
+The transmission's cooler is located in the coolest radiator well after the coolant has flowed through the cooling fins.
+When a leak forms in this cooler, the two liquids mix, resulting in foamy pink transmission fluid.
+The engine's coolant now has transmission fluid mixed in.
 It can be seen swirling around in the radiator neck.
-A flush will be required to remove these contaminated fluids.
+A flush will be required to remove these cross-contaminated fluids.